 Chemistry is key to biochemistry and medical research, and is strongly complementary to studies such as condensed matter physics, atmospheric science, and cell biology.

-At McGill, Frederick Soddy received the Nobel Prize in Chemistry in 1921 for his work in radioactivity, Kelvin Ogilvie invented the first "gene machine" in 1987, and Bernard Belleau invented the anti-AIDS drug 3TC in 1988.
+At McGill, Frederick Soddy received the Nobel Prize in Chemistry in 1921 for his work in radioactivity, Kelvin Ogilvie co-developed the first "gene machine" in 1981, and Bernard Belleau invented the anti-AIDS drug 3TC in 1988.

 About half of our graduates go on to graduate studies in top schools.
 The other half either go on to professional programs in medicine, education, or policy or pursue rewarding careers in government laboratories, pharmaceuticals, and polymers, amongst others.